Upcoming Deadlines:

 • Natural disaster or other large-scale event

-Can I withdraw from a PLC course once I am enrolled?
+Can I withdraw from a PLC course once I am registered?

 Yes, a learner can withdraw from a PLC course, though refunds are only available under the following conditions: